How to Make Authentic Mexican Chalupas or Tostadas

 - 2 cups queso fresco, crumbled

-The beauty of tostadas and chalupas is you can create a variety of toppings.
+The beauty of tostadas is you can use a variety of toppings.
 We usually create a buffet line of toppings.

 - chopped onion